By Jason Snell

 Compare for yourself

 Amazon helpfully provides a page where you can compare Kindle models.
-Every Kindle features an E Ink screen that measures six inches diagonally except for the second-generation Kindle Oasis, which has a seven-inch screen.
+Every Kindle features an E Ink screen that measures six inches diagonally except for the third-generation Kindle Oasis, which has a seven-inch screen.

 The Kindle Oasis and Kindle Paperwhite have 300 ppi displays, which means that the type on the pages is sharp, though it’s still not quite high-resolution enough to make it look just like ink on a page.
 The low-end Kindle’s resolution is only 167 ppi.

 Because E Ink displays are reflective, this means that they rely on ambient light to make them readable.
 The first Kindles required that you turn on a light or clip on a separate book light in order to read in bad lighting.
 With the Kindle Paperwhite, Amazon added LED lights around the edges of the display, under the bezel, to light the display.
-Over the years Amazon has continued to upgrade this edge-lighting—the Kindle has four LEDs, the Paperwhite has five and the Kindle Oasis has 12—but the bottom line is, all Kindles now let you read in the dark without the need for additional accessories.
+Over the years Amazon has continued to upgrade this edge-lighting—the Kindle has four LEDs, the Paperwhite has five and the Kindle Oasis has 25—but the bottom line is, all Kindles now let you read in the dark without the need for additional accessories.

 All Kindles charge via an included Micro USB cable, and offer battery life far beyond what you’ll get on a tablet or smartphone.
 Amazon rates all Kindle models as having “weeks” of battery life.
 That may be a little exaggerated, at least if you leave Wi-Fi on.
 But pretty much any Kindle will go at least a week without needing a charge, especially if you’re careful to put it in Airplane Mode when you’re not using it.